-- Click here for a PDF copy of the grant application packet for the litter cleanups only.
+- School Litter Clean-Up - Click here for the PDF copy of the grant application for litter cleanups - Click here for Parental Consent Form

-- Click here for a PDF copy of the grant application packet for the poster contest
+- Poster Contest "Keep Morris County Litter Free" - Click here for the PDF copy of the grant application for the poster contest

 A second and optional component of the grant program is a school-run poster contest for Morris County public school students in grades 5-12.
 County winners of this contest will receive a $200 gift certificate and have their posters replicated on a recycling receptacle for their schools.

-The applications must be received by April 10, 2019.
-Additional information may be obtained by calling Sweedy at 973-285-8393.
+The applications must be received by April 10, 2022.
+Additional information may be obtained by calling 973-829-8005.